Iberdrola Targets 90GW of Renewables by 2030

 Spanish utility giant Iberdrola has unveiled a €75 billion ($89 billion) investment framework to 2025, with half the funds to be invested in renewable power capacity with its domestic market, the U.S. and the U.K. the main focal points of spending.

-The new targets are up from those Iberdrola published its 2019 annual report in February, which committed to increasing its annual investments to nearly €10 billion ($11.8 billion).
-It now expects average investment between 2023-2025 to be closer to €13 billion ($15.4 billion).
+The new targets are up from those Iberdrola published in its 2019 annual report in February, which committed to increasing its annual investments to nearly €10 billion ($11.8 billion).
+It now expects average investment between 2023 and 2025 to be closer to €13 billion ($15.4 billion).

 Back in February, the novel coronavirus was something happening in China, and the first cases in Europe had only just been identified.
-But by April, when lockdown restrictions were strongest, CEO Ignacio Galán recommitted to that figure and pledged to front-load its spending to help its supply chain partners.
+But by April, when lockdown restrictions were strongest, CEO Ignacio Galán recommitted to that figure and pledged to front-load the company's spending to help its supply-chain partners.

 “As soon as possible, we will speed up our investments in order to contribute to economic activity and prevent...jobs from being lost,” Galán said during the firm’s annual general meeting in April.